These UCSF medical residents don’t want guns or Tasers in hospitals

 “I did not call SFPD, but they came anyway, with multiple officers physically assaulting him — several restraining his limbs, while one pushed down on his chest and another officer choked him around the neck,” read one demonstrator from an anonymous account.
 “He was screaming that he couldn’t breathe; the officer replied ‘Good.’”

-UC San Francisco Police Department Captain Eric Partika watched on with two fellow university officers and one lieutenant from the Sheriff’s Department.
-While the Sheriff is mainly responsible for the hospital’s security, he said, UC San Francisco Police also patrols General Hospital.
+University of California at San Francisco Police Department Captain Eric Partika watched with two fellow university officers and one lieutenant from the Sheriff’s Department.
+While the Sheriff is mainly responsible for the hospital’s security, he said, UCSF Police also patrols General Hospital.

 Did the students have a point that officers should not carry Tasers or guns in hospitals?